-la sala is an attempt to gather people who are interested in human-powered computation, somatic dance, poetry, and/or the outdoors, and who might be influenced by ideas of permacomputing.
+la sala is an attempt to gather people who are interested in human-scale computation, dance, poetry, and/or the outdoors, and who might be influenced by ideas of permacomputing and/or solarpunk.

 it arises from the desire of experimenting with sharing and connecting with others, via digital text, without having to be always on the internet.

 on one hand, we wonder what could it mean to write-while-offline: the invitation is to turn off the corresponding switches, and if possible, to be outside.

 on the other hand, we are interested in thoughtful and lighthearted posts. what can it mean to move beyond the immediacy of other spaces?

 due to its experimental nature, many more things are waiting to be figured out.

 if you are interested in joining, make sure to contact us. however, please note that for the moment we are only accepting people that we know already.

 in la sala we prefer to avoid these topics (or tech-talk in general), but here we mention them because they are relevant to how it works.